What is TMD?

 Less commonly, TMJ may manifest with other symptoms.
 If you have two of the symptoms above and other symptoms not listed here, you may have a TMJ disorder.
 Please call (585) 244-3337 to ask.

-What Causes TMJ Symptoms
+What Causes TMD/TMJ Symptoms

 These signs often tie back to clenching or grinding your teeth (bruxism), often while sleeping.
 Over time, this strain can wear down teeth and further disrupt the bite—starting a cycle that keeps symptoms going.

-How We Diagnose TMJ
+How We Diagnose TMJ Problems

-Symptoms only tell us that you might have TMJ.
+Symptoms only tell us that you might have TMD.
 To make sure that you have the condition before we start TMJ treatment, we will use a comprehensive approach to diagnosis.
 First, we will start with a medical history, asking about other potential symptoms as well as conditions that might be similar to TMJ.
 (TMJ is sometimes called “the great imposter” because it mimics many other conditions.)

 Then, we will do a physical exam, including seeing if you have difficulty opening or closing your jaw, along with checking your range of motion.
 We will feel the joint and jaw muscles to see if we can figure out what’s going on.
 We will identify facial pain, the motion of your jaw, and other aspects of TMJ.
 We may then perform a treatment with transcutaneous electrical nerve stimulation (TENS), a kind of electric massage that can relax jaw muscles and make it easier to diagnose TMJ.